heartcode/fontier-chrome/README.md

 ##Bugs
 There is a bug in the native Chrome font size settings.
 After the font size is changed in **Fontier**, the user can't change the font size using the Chrome settings for some reason (Blinking issue).
 Hopefully in forthcoming versions of Chrome this bug (which I believe is with the experimental API) will be eliminated.

-If you experience any issues, please let me know using Github Issues [].
+If you experience any issues, please let me know using the [Github issues page](https://github.com/heartcode/fontier-chrome/issues).

 ##Licensing
 (The MIT License)